CartoDB/mobile-sdk/doc/getting_started.md

 - `LocalVectorDataSource` stores data in memory and is used for adding vector objects to the map, per each user session

-**Tip:** For details about selecting different DataSources for your mobile map layers, see [Loading Mobile Data](/docs/carto-engine/mobile-sdk/loading-mobile-data/).
+**Tip:** For details about selecting different DataSources for your mobile map layers, see [Loading Map Data](/docs/carto-engine/mobile-sdk/loading-map-data/).

 ### Basemap